-The Making of a DC Power Couple
+The Makings of a Power Couple

 We don’t often admit it, but when you live in a very powerful city like Washington, DC, you want to be one-half of a very powerful couple.